Products

 Insights should trigger a workflow:

-• Missed call spike → adjust staffing or enable call-back workflow
+• Missed call spike → adjust staffing or enable a call-back workflow

-• High abandonment on a field → simplify intake or make it optional
+• High abandonment on a field → simplify intake or make that field optional

-• Rising no-shows in a cohort → targeted reminders + easy rescheduling
+• Rising no-shows in a cohort → send targeted reminders and make rescheduling easy

 • Low conversion for certain inquiries → update scripts and FAQs